kyoungseoun-chung/marp-ifd-theme/README.md

 # Marp IFD theme

-Marp presentation IFD theme.
+IFD theme for Marp presentation.

-Inherited from default Marp theme, but added logos in header and added title page.
+The theme inherits from the default Marp theme, however logos have been added to the header, as well as a title page.

-Recommend to use vscode for editing.
+It is recommended that you use VScode for editing.

 ## Demo